Loss Lab

 Mark is a Postdoctoral Fellow funded through the U.S. Department of Agriculture's Natural Resources Conservation Service (and specifically, through the Conservation Effects Assessment Project, CEAP).
 Mark is leading a meta-analysis and scoping review of the effects of USDA's Conservation Reserve Program (CRP) on wildlife.
 His research results may also be incorprated into an interdisciplinary analysis of ecological & economic outcomes of CRP led by researchers in USDA's Economic Research Services.
 Mark is co-advised by Scott and Dr. Courtney Duchardt (University of Arizona).

 Mark is based out of Philadelphia, Pennsylvania, his hometown.
 He received his BS from Drexel University and PhD from Rutgers University, Camden.
 His research interests include community ecology, ecological stoichiometry and agroecology.
-He is focused on understanding the impact of human activity on ecosystems in order to uncover real-world solutions.
-Besides research, Mark is a huge fan of movies, gardening, craft beer, and spending time with family and friends.
+He is focused on understanding impacts of human activity on ecosystems in order to uncover real-world solutions.
+Besides research, Mark is a fan of movies, gardening, craft beer, and spending time with family and friends.

 Matthew Broadway (PhD student)